top of page

 Challenge

-Mobility systems around the world are under immense pressure — aging infrastructure, shifting travel patterns, climate imperatives, and fragmented data ecosystems make transport safety increasingly complex.
+Mobility systems around the world are under immense pressure; aging infrastructure, shifting travel patterns, climate imperatives, and fragmented data ecosystems make transport safety increasingly complex.
 Despite huge investments, road safety remains largely reactive: interventions happen only after people are seriously injured or killed.
-In Florida alone, eight people die on the road every day — the equivalent of a plane crash every month.
 Our challenge was to help authorities break this reactive cycle and create tools that detect risk before tragedy occurs, by turning disconnected data into actionable intelligence that supports proactive decision-making.

 AIM Process Map.png